10 Things To Do In Oxford, England – Perfect Weekend Trip

 Strictly speaking, the Pitt Rivers Museum houses exhibits on archaeology and ethnography.
 In reality, though, Oxford’s largest museum has just about everything you could want to see in a museum (and quite a lot of things you possibly wouldn’t, like an extensive collection of shrunken heads!).

-As for what you should check out in this museum, the best recommendation would be the museum’s collection of old manuscripts, tribal eggs, and 200 highlights of English arms and armor!
+As for what you should check out in this museum, the best recommendation would be the museum’s collection of old manuscripts, tribal eggs, and 200 highlights of English arms and armour!

 Oxford isn’t one of those places you visit, tour, and come back with a couple of fond memories.
 It’s a place that stops you in your tracks, and quite frequently over the years, what’s doing the stopping has been the city’s history as the UK’s most haunted city.

-Modeled after the various stories and tales of fallen cavalry and long-lost lovers that haunt Oxford city, this theatrical ghost trail will find you being led across the quietest and most haunting places in the City of Spires.
+Modelled after the various stories and tales of fallen cavalry and long-lost lovers that haunt Oxford City, this theatrical ghost trail will find you being led across the quietest and most haunting places in the City of Spires.

 5. Visit J. R. R Tolkien’s Grave at Wolvercote Cemetery